-Writer-director Katherine Dieckmann’s latest film, Strange Weather, starring Holly Hunter, is in theaters now.
-Her previous features are A Good Baby (2000), Diggers (2006),and Motherhood (2009).
-Dieckmann was the original director on Nickelodeon’s groundbreaking series The Adventures of Pete & Pete, and directed music videos for R.E.M., Wilco, Aimee Mann, Throwing Muses and Vic Chesnutt, among other bands.
-She is an Associate Professor at Columbia University’s School of the Arts Film Program, where she teaches screenwriting.
+Writer-director Katherine Dieckmann’s latest film, Strange Weather, starring Holly Hunter, is available on digital and through Netflix.
+Her previous features are A Good Baby (2000), Diggers (2006), and Motherhood (2009).
+Dieckmann was the original director on Nickelodeon’s groundbreaking series The Adventures of Pete & Pete, and has directed music videos for Sharon Van Etten, R.E.M., Wilco, Aimee Mann, Throwing Muses and Vic Chesnutt, among other bands.
+She is a Professor of Professional Practice at Columbia University’s School of the Arts Film Program, where she teaches screenwriting.

 When Love Streams first came out in 1984, I remember seeing it on some downtown New York screen and being only intermittently intrigued.
 I was in my early 20s, and my friends and I were all mad for Cassavetes, fully steeped in the canon, which we revisited in the years to come thanks to revivals at Anthology Film Archives and MoMA.
 (There was, of course, in those days, no way to see the work other than home video, which felt sacrilegious.)

 Both among my coterie and in the press, Love Streams was largely deemed, next to Shadows, Faces, Husbands and above all A Woman Under the Influence, a somewhat sub-par effort.
 It felt like it did all the familiar Cassavetes things, the things that his champions view as proof of utter authenticity and detractors as contrived indulgence (outbursts, inebriation, barbed recriminations), only this time with farm animals, an opera sequence, and lots of rain.
 Basically, we took it for granted.